fanf2/qp/notes-mistakes.md

 key, but that didn't leave me with a good word to describe the word that summarizes a node.
-Using "offset" for the position of a nybble allows me to use "index" for the word as a whole, which I like better because it's like a miniature database index, where a node is like a miniature database table.
+Using "offset" for the position of a nybble allows me to use "index" for the word as a whole, which I like better because it's like a miniature database index, where a twigs vector is like a miniature database table.

   * word